• Skip to main content

 Major in Professional Writing & Rhetoric

-Core Requirements (9 hours)
+PWR Core Requirements (9 hours)

-Students must complete all three courses in the core.
+Students must complete all three courses.

 • PWR 2314 Introduction to Professional Writing and Rhetoric